 PhotoModeler is the ultimate survey tool when bringing bulky equipment into rugged field conditions isn’t an option.
-When you need higher accuracy in your point clouds than your laser scanner can provide, PhotoModeler Scanner is your solution.
+When you need higher accuracy in your point clouds than your laser scanner can provide, PhotoModeler Premium is your solution

 PhotoModeler is the most versatile tool available for a surveyor’s toolbox, capable of generating results as a standalone application, or for combining with data sets from other devices for control and alignment of your critical survey projects.

 - Land surveys, slope/grade and property lines